Basten1209/Basten1209.github.io/files/readme.md

 ### [2022.09. - 2023.03.]
 Researcher in Economy Institute / Research Center, [Bithumb Korea](https://www.bithumbcorp.com)
 stack : R, Python, Excel, Figma
 - Participate in macro/cryptocurrency report 'Crypto Insights' series (8 reports)
-    - Contributing to improving the positive image of companies through assistance in publishing reports.
 - published blockchain research report 'CRYPTO NOTES' series (2 reports)
-    - Planning a new report series and participating in the production of the initial two episodes.
 - Participate in offline seminar - "Crypto Insight meetup"
-    - In an offline seminar for customers and influencers, about 15 minutes of personal session  was conducted under the theme of "2023 Ethereum Upgrade.
 - production of daily industry report for reporting to financial authorities(FIU)
-    - Summerizing global current events related to virtual assets and internal information of companies.
 - filming assistance of company's official Youtube contents 'Bitconomy report', 'Crypto talk'
-    - Appearing in two 'Bitcomy Report' videos and participating in the video editing inspection. (about 4k views)
-    - Participated in the script inspection and video editing inspection of the 'Crypto Talk' series.
-    - Participated in hiring video editors for the creation of content in the department.
 <br/>
 <br/>